lyuhiroyama/UFV-Course-Outline-Finder/README.md

-# UFV-Course-Outline-Finder-ChromeExtension
- Input course code for a link to corresponding course outline files
+ Input course code for a link to corresponding course outline files!

  [Link to the app on Chrome Web Store](https://chrome.google.com/webstore/detail/ufv-course-outline-finder/mndjamfkhbpmaejlgmmmimpanhhhfkfd?hl=en)